Sorry, this item sold. Have GratefulBuns make something just for you, or try these other items:

 Unless you request a single layer by special order, Grateful Buns always have at least TWO layers of wool; the ‘underwater ‘covers mostly have THREE layers.
 Please feel free to read my feedback about how Grateful Buns solved many a night-time leaking problem.

 SEAMS: There are no seams on the insides of Grateful Buns to rub against your baby’s soft skin.
-Sometimes it might not look too pretty, but all seams on Grateful Buns are on the outside.
+Sometimes it might not look too pretty, but all seams on Grateful Buns are either hidden or on the outside.
 If you get a single-layer cover, and the seams are not on the outside, it’s obvious that they’ll be on the inside, where they may irritate the skin.
 Form/Looks over function might be nice for some things, but when it comes to diaper covers, I personally like to have a workhorse rather than a show pony.

-CUFFS and WAIST: Except for the newborn/small size, and a few ‘long waist’ – covers, all Grateful Buns have soft elastic in the waist to keep the cover up, and the diaper as well.
+CUFFS and WAIST: Except for the newborn/small size, and some ‘long waist’ – covers, all Grateful Buns have soft elastic in the waist to keep the cover up, and the diaper as well.
 Once your baby starts to move, that diaper (and what’s inside) will be all over the place unless the cover can hold it in place.

 The legs on Grateful Buns are not just holes to stick legs through, but have cuffs to be snug on the legs to prevent leaks.
 They are also a little longer so it’s easier to tuck the diaper in.